Halesworth

 Halesworth is a market town, civil parish and electoral ward in north-eastern Suffolk, England.
 The population stood at 4,726 in the 2011 Census.
 It lies 15 mi south-west of Lowestoft, on a tributary of the River Blyth, 9 mi upstream from Southwold.
 The town is served by Halesworth railway station on the Ipswich–Lowestoft East Suffolk Line.
 It is twinned with Bouchain in France and Eitorf in Germany.
 Nearby villages include Cratfield, Wissett, Chediston, Walpole, Blyford, Linstead Parva, Wenhaston, Thorington, Spexhall, Bramfield, Huntingfield, Cookley and Holton.

 History

 A Roman settlement, Halesworth has a medieval church; St Mary's with Victorian additions and a variety of houses, from early timber-framed buildings to the remnants of Victorian prosperity.
-Former almshouses used to house the Halesworth & District Museum (open from May to September) but this has now been moved to Halesworth railway station.
-There is a Town Trail walk.

 The place name 'Halesworth' is first attested in the Domesday Book of 1086, where it appears as Healesuurda and Halesuuorda.
 The name means 'Hæle's homestead'.

 The town's Angel Hotel dates from the 16th century.
+There are historical records of some 30 pubs in Halesworth.

 Joseph Dalton Hooker, the botanist and traveller, lived in Halesworth with his family.